nowozin/ArcadeLearningEnvironment.jl/README.md

 ## Installation

-On Linux the package automatically downloads and builds version 0.5.1 of the ArcadeLearningEnvironment by issuing the following commands.
+On Mac OS and Linux the package automatically downloads and builds version 0.5.1 of the ArcadeLearningEnvironment by issuing the following commands.

 ```
 Pkg.clone("https://github.com/nowozin/ArcadeLearningEnvironment.jl.git")
 Pkg.build("ArcadeLearningEnvironment")
 ```

-On other systems (which I have not tried) you can build the `libale_c.so` or `libale_c.dll` file manually and set the `LIBALE_HOME` environment variable to the directory containing this file.
+On Windows (which I have not tried yet) you can build the `libale_c.dll` file manually and set the `LIBALE_HOME` environment variable to the directory containing this file.
 Then, the above two commands should work as well.
 Note that this is untested and any correction or feedback is welcome.

 ## Example